Intel Nat'l Security Studies Courses

 INSS 5310.
 Intel & Counterterrorism.

-This course will examine the evolution and dynamics of contemporary terrorism and political violence, particularly as it pertains to the activities of the global Salafist movement.
-Special emphasis will be placed on the development of U.S. counterterrorism policy and U.S. intelligence efforts to identify and track terrorist threats around the world.
-Attention will also be given to collection and analytical issues associated with monitoring, penetrating, and ultimately countering terrorist cells and networks.
+This course will examine the evolution and dynamics of contemporary terrorism and political violence, as it pertains to both international and domestic violent extremism.
+Special emphasis will be placed on the development of U.S. counterterrorism policy and U.S. intelligence efforts to identify and track terrorist threats at home and around the world.
+Attention will also be given to collection and analytical issues associated with monitoring, penetrating, and ultimately countering terrorist cells and networks, as well as related constitutional and ethical concerns.

 Department: Intel Nat'l Security Studies